helixbass/ad-hok-utils/README.md

 or `branch()` works)

 Useful when doing fine-grained performance tuning in the React profiler.
-For example, if you see in the flamechart that a certain component is taking a long time to render, you can add a bunch of `addNamedComponentBoundary()`'s to get a "line-by-line" breakdown of what's slow:
+For example, if you see in the flamechart that a certain component is taking a long time to render, you can temporarily add a bunch of `addNamedComponentBoundary()`'s to get a "line-by-line" breakdown in the flamechart of what's slow:

 ```typescript
 import {addNamedComponentBoundary} from 'ad-hok-utils'